ytang19-glitch/FR3-Vision-Guided-Sorting-Cell/docs/development_process/stage_05_realsense_perception.md

 Use the `frame_id` supplied in the message header as the camera optical frame.
 Do not assume the frame name without checking the published message.

-## 5. Pixel and Depth to Camera-Frame XYZ
+## 5. Pixel and Depth to Camera-Frame XYZ and relevant formula

 For an object center at pixel `(u, v)` with depth `Zc` in metres: